Jane Teoh: Face of Beauty International 2016

 Teoh represented Malaysia at the 5th edition of Face of Beauty International held in Ulaanbaatar, Mongolia.
 She was placed in the Top 10.

 Miss Universe Malaysia 2018

 In 2018, Teoh competed at the Miss Universe Malaysia 2018, where she was eventually crowned as winner by the outgoing titleholder, Samantha Katie James.
 By winning the crown, Teoh gained the right to represent Malaysia at Miss Universe 2018.

 Miss Universe 2018

 Teoh represented Malaysia at global Miss Universe 2018 held in Bangkok, Thailand, but not managed to place in the top 20 semifinalists.

 Modelling career

 2018-present

 Teoh is a fashion model and has walked for fashion shows such as the Mercedes-Benz Fashion Week Kuala Lumpur, Penang Fashion Week 2018, and Sakura Collection 2018 in Japan.
 In 2019, Teoh was featured in a promotional campaign called "Heritage at the Heart" by Singaporean luxury jade jeweller, Choo Yilin.
+Teoh became one of two Malaysian models to be featured in Victoria's Secret first ever local campaign in 2023.